Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

     return random_list
 ```
 This function generates a list or a tuple ( based on the requirements) to contain certain numbers of random values.
 I used append method to add values into the list and += operator to add values into the tuple.
-: Use a fenced code block to provide the requested source code
-: Write at least one paragraph to explain the request source code
-: Explain each line of source code in this function
+And then what I did is just return those values.
+For the tuple, when we add some single values within, we should pay attention to add one more comma to let python know what we have now is tuple so that we can use concatenation.

 ### What was the greatest challenge that you faced when completing this assignment?
 The greatest challenge I met is how to get a relatively big enough outcome.
 Just because the TupleDouble is too slow,
 when I found a input which can make others' time consumptions moderately big, the TupleDouble took more than 5 minutes
 to output results.
-: Provide a one-paragraph response that answers this question in your own words.

 ### Leveraging your response to the previous question, how did you overcome the challenge?
 I asked professor Kap and he told me that I don't need meet that severe requirements seriously.
 So I noticed that. what I already had was good enough.
-: Provide a one-paragraph response that answers this question in your own words.